megafinz/ViesVatCheckerBot/readme.md

 ## Implementation Details

-There are 3 functions:
+There are 4 functions:

 - **TgBotApi**: HTTP Trigger that sets up Telegram webhooks and command handlers upon initialization.
 Webhook invocations will trigger command handlers which then delegate execution to a different HTTP Trigger: **HttpApi**.

 - **HttpApi**: HTTP Trigger that can perform various actions with VAT numbers.
 This function can store VAT numbers in the MongoDB database and validate them against VIES API.

 - **TimerTrigger**: Timer Trigger that checks all pending VAT numbers once an hour and notifies Telegram users when those numbers become valid.
+If **TimerTrigger** encounters unrecoverable error, it will put the VAT number in question into a separate DB collection (`VatRequestErrors`) which you can use to investigate the source of the issue and maybe re-register the VAT number for monitoring after the issue was resolved.

+- **HttpManualErrorResolutionApi**: HTTP Trigger that you can use to manually re-register VAT numbers that encountered unrecoverable errors during validation process.

 ## Run/Debug